MicroFocus/ALMOctaneJavaRESTSDK/README.md

         defectEntityList.update().entities(Collections.singleton(defect)).execute();
 ```

-Please note that due to the way that the Octane REST API works only a limited number of fields will be automatically retrieved from the server.
+Please note that due to the way that the SDP REST API works only a limited number of fields will be automatically retrieved from the server.
 Due to this the `addFields` method
 should be used to explicitly state which fields should be retrieved.
 You can see more information [here](https://admhelp.microfocus.com/octane/en/latest/Online/Content/API/fields_clause.htm)

 ## Logging